JOTAN-0655/RPi-Zero-VVVF/README.md

 Seems some library doesn't exist when installed on not raspberry pi.<br>
 <br>
 ### Additional comment<br>
 You can also build at normal linux.
-But you change the include path of <br>
+But you need to change the include path of <br>
+At Makefile in line 35<br>
 `/usr/lib/arm-none-eabi/newlib/hard`<br>
 For me at ubuntu 20.04, it was<br>
 `/usr/lib/arm-none-eabi/newlib/arm/v5te/hard`<br>